javierhb23/squeeze/README.md

 **Note**: Due to the simple method of applying these limits (see below), this extension will not work properly with more complex websites such as Github.

+## Features
+- Keep a list of websites that should be *Squeezed* automatically upon visiting.
+- Support for wildcards e.g.: `https://en.wikipedia.org/wiki/*`, `http://*.txt`.
+  - Includes a special Save button for storing web page "siblings" (web pages sharing the same parent URL).
+- Option to invert functionality: *Squeeze* all compatible* sites except those listed.

+> "compatible" meaning URLs with schemas other than `chrome://`, `brave://` or special pages like `about:*`.

 ## The code

 The extension itself is comprised of three key components: